rsyncOSX/RsyncOSX_archived/README.md

 RsyncOSX require macOS Catalina 10.15 and later versions of macOS.

 The work on the **SwiftUI based version of RsyncOSX** commenced in December 2020.
 The development of the new version is going forward.
 There will probably be released a testversion in first half of March 2020.
-If you want to build it yourself copy the source from [the GitHub repository](https://github.com/rsyncOSX/RsyncSwiftUI).
+If you want to build it yourself, copy or fork the source from [the GitHub repository](https://github.com/rsyncOSX/RsyncSwiftUI).
+How to compile is [documented here](https://rsyncosx.netlify.app/post/compile/).

 I am using the new version on a daily basis myself.
 And I do like the new UI better than the current version.
-There are some [screenshots of the alpha version](https://rsyncosx.netlify.app/post/swiftui/#the-alpa-version-01).
+There are some [screenshots of the alpha version](https://rsyncosx.netlify.app/post/swiftui/#the-alpha-version).

 ![](images/main1.png)
 ![](images/main2.png)